 “Exactly.
 Now, she hasn’t seen the kid all week.
 What has the kid been doing?”
 I ask.

 “Someone will be over tonight.
 It most likely won’t be Hemstead… she’ll need a seasoned sub this evening.”
-There was a pause.
+There’s a pause.
 “Hemstead was being released for me.
 I rejected her today.
 Place more surveillance on her.
 Whoever the mole is, they were feeding information to her as well.
 Someone is trying to destroy me from the inside.
 I want to know who the fucker is.”
-I pay these people enough, they should be able to find this out for me.
+I pay these people enough—they should be able to find this out for me.

 “Any new news on our Green Valley suspects?”
 I ask.

 “Two deceased.
 I have sent you preliminary intel on the others as requested.”

 “I’m sending you additional names that Ms. Steele gave me last night,” I add.